madsh/www/docs/index.md

 _Enterprise Architect_ at [Danish Ministry of Integration and Immigration](https://www.uim.dk).
 Primary architect on local implementation of SIS, ETIAS and EES from [eu-LISA](https://www.eulisa.europa.eu/).
 Primary architect on enterprise-wide logging of security related user actions.

 _Principal Advisor_ at the [Danish Agency for Digitisation](https://en.digst.dk/).
 Writing reference architecture for sharing data and documents across government organisations.
-Concept, governance model, technical design and proof of concept for platform as a service government cloud.
+Concept, governance model, technical design and proof of concept for platform as a service community cloud aka [GovCloud](https://govcloud.dk)

 _Principal IT-Architect_ at Danish Agency for Digitisation responsible for scoping and solution design for [Digital Post](https://en.digst.dk/systems/digital-post/).
 Concept development and business case, public consultation, privacy and security assessments.